blue-prism/ApplicationModellerConversion/README.md

 # Blue Prism Application Modeller Conversion Tool
 The Blue Prism Application Modeller Conversion Tool has been designed to allow quick conversion of application modeller elements and attributes.
 The principal audience for this utility is those wishing to convert objects from Internet Explorer to Chrome, Firefox or Edge Chromium browsers, but it also has the scope to support customized conversions between other application modes.

-On 19 May 2021, Microsoft has finally announced the end of life for IE:
+On 15 June 2022, Microsoft ended the support of Internet Explorer 11:

-> The Internet Explorer 11 desktop application will be retired and go out of support on ***June 15, 2022***, for certain versions of Windows 10".

-For more information, please see https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/
+For more information, please see https://docs.microsoft.com/en-us/lifecycle/announcements/internet-explorer-11-end-of-support

 The current version of the application is [**v1.3.1**]((https://github.com/blue-prism/ApplicationModellerConversion/blob/master/BP_AM_Converter.zip)) (published on 23 August 2021).
-V1.3.1 provides ability to convert IE 'Is Connected' correctly for Blue Prism version 6.10.1 or above.
-It also offers some minor improvements.
 For details, please see **change log** [here](https://github.com/blue-prism/ApplicationModellerConversion/blob/master/CHANGELOG.md).

-V1.3.0 has added predictive logic for element types to ensure the best match for actions, read actions and conditions set in the code post conversion.
-In a testing dataset, over ***one third*** of total errors relating to "'XXX' is not processed due to lack of conversion rules" that were present in earlier versions were completely eliminated.
-Other gaps are largely associated with known function gaps between Blue Prism IE mode and modern browser modes that are not going to be benefited from the tool.
 It is recommended that existing users of all previous versions to upgrade to this version.

-On 07 April, [a new conversion rules file](https://github.com/blue-prism/ApplicationModellerConversion/blob/master/Conversion%20Rules%20Files/ConversionRules_IE-ChromeEdgeFirefox_6.10.1.xml) is added to provide support for Blue Prism versions from ***6.10.1*** or above, including ***[Blue Prism 7.0](https://portal.blueprism.com/product/blue-prism-enterprise/blue-prism-7)*** which was released on 18 May 2021.
+On 27 June 2022, [a new conversion rules file](https://github.com/blue-prism/ApplicationModellerConversion/blob/master/Conversion%20Rules%20Files/ConversionRules_IE-ChromeEdgeFirefox_7.1.0.xml) is added to provide support for Blue Prism versions from ***7.1.0*** or above.
+It takes advantage of new actions, read actions and conditions introduced in 7.1.0 so that many conversions that were previously not possible can now be achieved.
+In a testing dataset, around ***77%*** of total errors relating to "'XXX' is not processed due to lack of conversion rules" that were present in earlier versions were completely eliminated.
+It is recommended to customers who are planning to move to 7.1.0 or higher.
+V1.3.1 can still be used to support conversion but **BPAMConversionToolPlugin.dll** must be updated to the latest to take advantage of the new function referenced by the conversion rules file.

 For all changes made since 25 Feb 2021, see **change log** [here](https://github.com/blue-prism/ApplicationModellerConversion/blob/master/CHANGELOG.md).

 **Please ensure you have Blue Prism set to <u>*English*</u> language before generating "Application Manager Operations.html" file.**

+## Disambiguation

+While Application Modeller Conversion Tool can be customised to offer IE to Microsoft Edge IE Mode (IE Mode) conversion, a decision was made to create a different utility for IE Mode conversion from the ground up, mainly due to the need in incorporating unique reporting requirements, which is otherwise difficult to fulfil by the Application Modeller Conversion Tool in its current design.
+A specialised utility ensures users can benefit from the research work done by the Blue Prism team on IE Mode to minimise manual efforts in investigations and remediations.

+The following section summaries the usage of different utilities on the DX for migrating away from IE:

+- **Application Modeller Conversion Tool**: converting from IE object to modern browser equivalent (i.e., Google Chrome, Firefox or Microsoft Edge Chromium), or other Application Modeller conversions.

+- **[IE Mode Conversion Assistant](https://digitalexchange.blueprism.com/)**: converting from IE object to run under Microsoft Edge IE Mode only.

 ## Important Collateral